Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

 From now on, we take $\eta$ and $\eta'$ to be fixed and write $\sgn{\mu}$ and talk of the sign of a matching $\mu$ as short hand for $\sgn{\eta'\mu\eta^{-1}}$.

-Hence, to show that this determinant is non-zero, we analyze the structure of the set $\mtch(\hG)$.
-In what follows, we assume that $\eta$ and $\eta'$ are fixed and note that this imposes a linear order on the sets $X$ and $Y$.
+To show that $\det(M)$ is non-zero, we analyze the structure of the set $\mtch(\hG)$.
+Note that since $\eta$ and $\eta'$ are fixed, this imposes a linear order on the sets $X$ and $Y$.
 It also induces a linear order on the sets $U$ and $V$, for instance by saying that $u < v$, for $u,v \in U$ if the least element of $\eta(I_u \cup O_u)$ is less than the least element of $\eta(I_v \cup O_v)$.
 We make use of this order without further elaboration.

 \paragraph*{Perfect Matchings} In any perfect matching $\mu$ of $\hG$, all four vertices in $I_v$ for any $v \in U \cup V$ must be matched to vertices in $O_v$ as they have no neighbours outside this set.
 Thus, exactly two of the vertices of $O_v$ are matched to vertices in other gadgets.
 These two could be two vertices in a pair, e.g.\ $\{x_0,x_1\}$ in Figure~\ref{fig:gadget} or they could be from different pairs, e.g.\ $\{x_0,y_0\}$.
 It is easily checked, by inspection of the gadget, that in either case, removing the two vertices of $O_v$ from the gadget results in an 8-vertex graph that admits a perfect matching.
 Indeed, if we remove two vertices in a pair, such as $\{x_0,x_1\}$ the resulting graph is a two-regular bipartite graph on eight vertices.
 The graph resulting from removing $x_0$ and $y_0$ from the gadget is depicted in Figure~\ref{fig:gadget-matching} and all other cases of removing two vertices of $O_v$ from different pairs result in a graph isomorphic to this one.
 We now classify perfect matchings in $\mtch(\hG)$ according to which edges \emph{between} gadgets are included in the matching.